-Canyonlands is enormous and rugged, but the good news is that you don’t have to hike miles of slickrock to see its best views.
+Canyonlands is enormous and rugged, but the good news is that you don’t have to hike miles of slickrock to enjoy some of the best stops to make in Canyonlands.
 The Island in the Sky district (the most accessible section near Moab) is packed with overlooks and short, easy walks that give you sweeping views of canyons, mesas, and rivers.
-If you’d rather skip the long trails but still want the full wow-factor, these are the stops to make.

 Distance from Car: A few steps